-Recent water quality tests show reductions in levels of trihalomethanes (THMs), a disinfection byproduct found in all drinking water.
-Tests conducted at 16 locations throughout EBMUD’s service area in late July 2017 showed THM concentrations ranging from 30 parts per billion (ppb) to 57 ppb.
-All sites are well below the Maximum Contaminant Level (MCL) of 80 ppb.
-The MCL was developed to limit long-term exposure to THMs while balancing the need to disinfect water to protect the public from disease-causing pathogens.
+Tests are conducted at 16 locations throughout EBMUD’s service area every quarter.
+For calendar year 2018, THM concentrations ranged from 28 parts per billion (ppb) to 62 ppb.
+All sites were well below the Maximum Contaminant Level (MCL) of 80 ppb.
+The MCL is applied to the average of all four quarterly samples; it was developed to limit long-term exposure to THMs while balancing the need to disinfect water to protect the public from disease-causing pathogens.

 Planned capital improvements to make water treatment plants more resilient to changes in source water quality include:

 - Improved removal of organic material at the Walnut Creek and Orinda water treatment plants